retargetly/sdk-ios/README.md

 ## Usage

-After installing, you might do some changes in the project that has *Retargetly iOS SDK*, the first thing is initialize the library, below we can see two(2) ways to do this
+After installing, you might make some changes in the project that has *Retargetly iOS SDK*, the first thing to do is initialize the library.
 The recommended place to initialize the library is 'AppDelegate' file:

 ```Swift